MyXamarinSamples/ClearableTextInputEditText/README.md

 ---
 ![Usage](https://github.com/Metanoy/ClearableTextInputEditText/blob/master/screenshots/usage.gif)

-- Add a icon in the right of TextInputEditText
+- Add an icon to the right of TextInputEditText
 - Clear text when the icon is touched
 - Hide icon when EditText not focused
 - You can define your own icon drawable